yagu0/erdiag/README.md

 	Animal Cat Fish
 	Planet Mars Venus

 Finally, blocks must be separated by new lines.
-For a usage example, see example.html (it should render as seen in example\_\*.svg)
+For a usage example, see example.html (it should render as seen in example\_\*.svg);
+or example2.html for a bigger, more realistic illustration (small social network).

 Note that the "drawMcd" method can take a second argument, which indicates the type of graph.
- * "bubble" draws the standard graph, as seen [here](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model#/media/File:ER_Diagram_MMORPG.png) for example
+ * "bubble" draws the standard graph, as seen [here](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model#/media/File:ER_Diagram_MMORPG.png)
  * "compact" (default) use the same box for an entity and its attributes

 -----